-In combination with a wash station, re-usable steel needles can be used for pipetting with the spreadable channels of the ML STAR Line, instead of using the disposable tips.
+In combination with a wash station, re-usable steel needles can be used for pipetting with the spreadable pipetting channels of the ML STAR, instead of using the disposable tips.
 The result of washing the needles depends on the wash setting.

-It is recommended to use the "SmartStep Needle Pickup".
-If the single step "1000μl Channel Tip Pick Up" is used, a "1000μl Channel Wait for Needle Wash" step has to be programmed before the tip pick up step.
+It is recommended to use the "Needle Pickup" SmartStep.
+If the "1000μl Channel Tip Pick Up" Single Step is used, a "1000μl Channel Wait for Needle Wash" Step has to be programmed before the tip pick up step.